← Back to Blog

 The pattern affects the overall feel without impacting scannability.

 Next, style the three corner finder patterns (the large squares that help scanners orient the code).
-Corner styling should complement your chosen module pattern — if using square modules, try rounded corners for contrast; if using dots, matching circular corners create cohesion.
+Corner styling should complement your chosen module pattern.
+With square modules, rounded corners give you some contrast; with dots, matching circular corners hold the design together.
 The corners are highly visible, so they carry a lot of the design’s weight.

-- Prepare your logo file: PNG with transparency works best.
-Minimum 200x200 pixels recommended.
+1. Prepare your logo file.
+PNG with transparency works best.
+A minimum of 200x200 pixels is recommended.

-- Upload the logo: Most generators place it automatically in the center.
+2. Upload the logo.
+Most generators place it automatically in the center.

-- Adjust sizing: Start at 20% and adjust.
+3. Adjust the sizing.
+Start at 20% and go from there.
 Larger logos are more visible but reduce error correction margin.

-- Check the preview: Ensure the logo doesn’t overlap critical data areas.
+4. Check the preview.
+The logo shouldn’t overlap critical data areas.

 The QR code generator should automatically increase error correction to compensate for the obscured modules.
 See our detailed guide on adding logos to QR codes for more tips.